gesteves/guyman/README.md

-# Workout Playlist Generator

-Proof of concept for using ChatGPT to generate a Spotify playlist tailored to the workouts of the day from TrainerRoad or TrainingPeaks.
+Generates a Spotify playlist tailored to the workouts of the day from TrainerRoad or TrainingPeaks.